Prince Charles’ Wife Camilla Takes A Shot Of Rum After Showing Some Skin In Bathing Suit

 — TMZ (@TMZ) March 19, 2019

-The couple were photographed by paparazzi heading to the beach in their bathing suits.
-Charles went shirtless and donned a pair of floral board shorts, which featured green, blue, and pink flower designs set against a cream-colored background, and carried a white and blue striped towel for the beach outing.
+The couple was photographed by paparazzi heading to the beach in their bathing suits.
+Charles went shirtless and donned a pair of floral board shorts, which featured green, blue, and pink floral designs set against a cream-colored background, and carried a white and blue striped towel for the beach outing.

 Meanwhile, Camilla rocked a navy blue one-piece plain bathing suit.
-She had her hair styled in her signature coif, and added a pair of dark sunglasses to complete her skimpy beach look.
-The pair both walked barefoot on the beach, before Charles was seen frolicking in the ocean waters.
+She had her hair styled in her signature coif and added a pair of dark sunglasses to complete her beach look.
+The pair both walked barefoot on the beach before Charles was seen frolicking in the ocean waters.

-Charles quickly went into the ocean for a quick dip, and was seen swimming with nothing but his head above water.
-He swam around for awhile before heading back to shore and was handed a beach towel in order to dry off and rejoin his wife in the sand.
+Charles quickly went into the ocean for a quick dip and was seen swimming with nothing but his head above water.
+He swam around for a while before heading back to shore and was handed a beach towel in order to dry off and rejoin his wife in the sand.

 Meanwhile, Prince Charles and Camilla are also eagerly awaiting the birth of their latest grandchild, as Prince Harry and Meghan Markle are set to welcome their royal baby any day now.